Ó hÁdhmaill

 Ó hÁdhmaill is a Gaelic Irish clan from Ulster.
 The name is now rendered in many forms, most commonly Hamill.
 The clan are a branch of Cenél nEógain (specifically, Cenél mBinnigh), belonging to the Uí Néill; they claim descent from Eochu Binneach, the son of Eógan mac Néill.
 Their descendants in Ireland are found predominantly across Ulster, and County Louth, Leinster.

 In Irish if the second part of the surname begins with a vowel 'Á', the form Ó attaches a h to it, this is the h-prothesis mutation.
 In this case Ádhmaill becomes Ó hÁdhmaill.
 The other forms effect no change: Ní Adhmaill, (Bean) Uí Adhmaill.

-Capitalized as: Ó hÁDHMAILL or Ó ʜÁDHMAILL, the first 'h' should always be either lowercase, or a smaller 'H' font size.
+Capitalised as: Ó hÁDHMAILL or Ó ʜÁDHMAILL, the first 'h' should always be either lowercase, or a smaller 'H' font size.

 Motto and Coat of Arms

 The Motto is Esse Quam Videri, translated as To Be Rather Than To Seem.

 The Slogan (battle cry) is "Vestigia nulla retrorsum", translated as No backward steps.

 The Coat of Arms is described as being; A shield azure field with two horizontal bars of ermine fur.
 On top of the shield is a ducal coronet.
 Atop the coronet is the figure of a leopard in profile, sitting with its face to the viewer's left.